-- 2.8 The Visitor Accommodation sector consists of 16 serviced premises and 21 selfcatering establishments all easily accessible from the M1 Motorway with 1,135 beds between them, 66% of which are within the 3 big hotels (Holiday Inn and Premier- Inn close to Junction 28 of the M1, and Ibis, close to Junction 30). - 2.9 Self-catering establishments represent 7% of the District's total compared to 19.5% across Derbyshire.
+- 2.8 The Visitor Accommodation sector consists of 16 serviced premises5 and 21 self-catering establishments all easily accessible from the M1 Motorway with 1,1356 beds between them, 66% of which are within the 3 big hotels (Holiday Inn and Premier-Inn close to Junction 28 of the M1, and Ibis, close to Junction 30). - 2.9 Self-catering establishments represent 7% of the District's total compared to 19.5% 7across Derbyshire.
 Of those self-catering establishments, very few are able to accommodate a large number of people. - 2.10 One of the conclusions of the Visit Sleep Cycle Repeat Destination Plan (2018) for the north Derbyshire/north Nottinghamshire area, concluded that there are "very high levels of occupancy in non-serviced accommodation with very limited capacity in the peak season, which means there is growth potential for more non-serviced visitor accommodation of all kinds..." - 2.11 AirBNB accommodation is becoming increasingly popular.
 In January 2020 there were 35 houses or rooms within Bolsover District available to be booked.
 Availability of this type of accommodation can be transient, and the exact location is only known once booked.

-&lt;sup>5 Hotels, Guesthouses, Inns and Bed and Breakfasts.
+5 Hotels, Guesthouses, Inns and Bed and Breakfasts.

-&lt;sup>6 This figure includes the 54 room extension at Hotel Van Dyke.
+6 This figure includes the 54 room extension at Hotel Van Dyke.

-&lt;sup>7 2017 figures
+7 2017 figures

-2.12 There are 5 small sites available for camping, touring caravans and caravans for hire at identifiable locations in the District.
-The bed space makes up 8% of the District's total compared to 43% across Derbyshire.
+at identifiable locations in the District.
+The bed space makes up 8% of the District' total compared to $43\%^8$ across Derbyshire. e 's 8 2017 figures

-&lt;sup>8 2017 figures